lem-project/lem-project.github.io/content/en/usage/usage.md

 NB: on Lem versions older than August, 2025, use `(lem-if:set-font-name "JuliaMono")`.

 You can list the available fonts with `fc-list` in Unix.

+### Pixel-based positionning

+The webview frontend supports precise pixel-based positioning of floating windows.
+This enables smooth sub-character positioning for animations, mouse following, and GUI element placement.

+You can try some demos with the following commands:

+- bouncing window animation demo (`pixel-demo-animate`)
+- mouse-following window demo (`pixel-demo-follow-mouse`)
+- coordinate debug display (`pixel-demo-debug`)
+- side-by-side pixel vs character mode comparison (`pixel-demo-compare`)

+The feature was added on [this PR](https://github.com/lem-project/lem/pull/2073) (with a high-level overview).